bborealis/Repeat_Counter/spec.md

 4. User enters word: "a" and a string of words: "a ba a" and gets back "2".
 This checks that the app can evaluate three different words.
 5. User enters word: "a" and a string of words: "a!" and gets back "1".
 This checks that the app can sperate certain characters from a word so that it would be able to correctly evaluate a sentence.
 6. User enters word: "A" and a string of words: "a A" and gets back "2".
 This checks that the app can work for uppercase and lower case.
+7. User enters nothing and a string of words: "a A" and gets back "Please enter a valid word.".
+This validates the search.